List of Red Dead Redemption 2 characters: Karen Jones

 Jo Armeniox portrayed Karen Jones in Red Dead Redemption 2.

 Karen Jones (Jo Armeniox) is a thief and gunwoman in the Van der Linde gang.
 She is big-hearted and looks out for the gang, especially the women, and is not afraid to speak her mind.
 A keen scam artist, Karen enjoys the outlaw lifestyle.
 Karen orchestrates and participates in the robbery of the Valentine bank with Arthur, Bill, and Lenny, either pretending to be a drunk harlot or a lost girl.
 She has a brief love affair with Sean; after his death, Karen's alcoholism worsens and she is usually found intoxicated at camp.
 Karen eventually leaves the gang during its downfall, and her fate is unknown; Tilly surmises that she drank herself to death.

 Armeniox stated that she drew from an "angry, rebellious" side of herself and enjoyed expressing strong emotions through the character that she normally would not show in real life.
 She particularly appreciated scenes where Karen and Arthur drink and share stories.

 Kieran Duffy

 Kieran Duffy (Pico Alexander) is a stable boy.
 Originally a lowly member of the O'Driscoll gang, Kieran is captured by Arthur and later coerced by Dutch and Bill to turn on his former gang and give up the location of one of their safehouses.
 During the raid on the safehouse, Kieran shoots an O'Driscoll, saving Arthur's life.
 He soon becomes a full member of Dutch's gang, but several of its members never truly support him.
-After some time with the Van der Linde gang, Kieran is captured by the O'Driscolls and tortured until they discovered the gang's location at Shady Belle.
-Kieran is decapitated and his eyes gouged out, and his corpse is sent back to Dutch's gang on horseback.
+After some time with the Van der Linde gang, Kieran is captured by the O'Driscolls and tortured until they discover the gang's location at Shady Belle.
+Kieran is decapitated and has his eyes gouged out, and his corpse is sent back to Dutch's gang on horseback.